 If team A has fooled both of the other teams then they get a point.
 Whereas teams B and C get a point if they have correctly guessed the truth or falsity of the statement.

+You will need a deck of playing cards.
+Or alternatively you can make do with slips of paper.
+But it’s more fun with real Joker cards.
 Take from the deck the same number of cards as there are students and make sure that one of the cards is a Joker.
 Pass the cards around, each student takes a card without looking at the others.

 Going clockwise around the class, students take it in turns to ask any other student one question about anything they want.
 Example questions might be: